 The Supreme Court in a flurry of rulings overturned Roe vs. Wade, made it easier for more people to conceal a gun in public and stopped the EPA from regulating climate change.
 These radical rulings signaled that the court dominated by its 6-3 majority of alt-right conservatives could become our worst nightmare.
 Their rulings, often made with faulty legal arguments, were at odds with what a majority of American people wanted.
-There was a huge backlash to abortion rights being taken away from women, so the outcome of this court’s actions was yet to be fully understood.
+There was a huge backlash to the court taking away abortion rights from women.
+The final outcome of this court’s actions was yet to be fully understood.

-In one sign of the times, it was suggested that IF the Supreme Court got too radical in its rulings, US federal agencies would look at ignoring their rulings.
-This “non-compliance” was a narrative theme in both in blue and red states.
-If trust in the National government broke down, state governments or Federal agencies ignoring Supreme Court rulings could be a step towards civil war between red and blue forces like we had fought over slavery.
+In one sign of the times, it was suggested that IF the Supreme Court got too radical in its rulings, US federal agencies would begin ignoring their rulings.
+This “non-compliance” was a narrative theme in both blue and red states.
+If trust in the National government did break down, state governments or Federal agencies could begin ignoring Supreme Court rulings.
+This could be a step towards civil war between red and blue forces like we had fought over slavery.

 A new, Covid BA.5 variant became the dominating variant in the world.

 In July my sense of something larger than myself began to expand in some interesting directions.
-I had been engaged with my relational story with Jesus since the Lost in Woonsocket documentary, but even his presence did not seem to encompass all that I was experiencing in my morning meditation or out walking.
-Jesus was a major avatar to be sure, but he was just a part of this large field of possibilities that I had started to be notice talked about in quantum research as well as my own awareness.
+I had been engaged with my relational story with Jesus since the Lost in Woonsocket documentary in 2008, but even his presence did not seem to encompass all that I was experiencing now.
+Jesus was a major avatar to be sure, but he was just a part of this larger field of possibilities that quantum research was discovering as well as what was happening in my own awareness.
 More details on this “evolutionary faith” opening and who/what was influencing me is in the final Twilight chapter.

-The good news was there was lots of activity by pro-democracy forces pushing on voter suppression schemes MAGA Republicans were hatching in red states.
+The good news was there was lots of activity by pro-democracy forces pushing against voter suppression schemes MAGA Republicans were hatching in red states.
 Some of the push back appeared to be working.
-Some GOP efforts to block voting rights reforms were failing.
+GOP efforts to block voting rights reforms were failing.
 Particularly, citizens in battleground states were signing petitions to protect voting rights.
-Massachusetts high court rejected GOP efforts to block voting rights reforms.
-They ruled that voters will be allowed to use the state’s expanded early voting and mail-in ballot rules in the September primary.

-Black Church Leaders in Georgia Intensified Their Voting Rights Push.
+Black Church Leaders in Georgia also intensified their voting rights push.
 Partly in response to Georgia’s new voter suppression law, Faith Works, a new project with an initial budget of $2.6 million, organized get-out-the-vote efforts at more than 1,000 churches.